 - 1/2 tablespoon of crushed (or sliced) garlic

 - 1 cup of carrots cut into large cubes (optional)

 - 1/2 cup of peppers cut into cubes

 - 2 cups of tomatoes, cut into large cubes

 - 1 cup of tomato sauce (or 1 Tbs of tomato paste)

 - You will start with a large, 2 lb-size chunk of beef.
-Season with a tablespoon of salt, 1 teaspoon of pepper and 1 teaspoon of oregano.
+Season with salt, pepper, thyme and oregano.

 - In a large cast aluminum or cast iron pot heat half the oil.
 Sear the meat throughout (be careful with splatters, you are trying to cook the beef, not yourself).